 Some dog owners ‘debark' their dogs, but that is a very controversial method that does not address the underlying cause of the barking.

 It is a surgical procedure where the voice box is removed, leaving dogs with a raspy, instead of full, bark.
 There are complications, and the operation can be life-threatening.

 RECOMMENDED: 6 Dog Barking Tips To Quiet Down Your Dog

 You can work with a trainer to practice desensitization techniques with your dog.
 It will help your pet become accustomed to barking triggers and ultimately be a worthwhile instrument in your toolkit when learning how to get a dog to stop barking.

 Remember, training takes consistency and patience, but the long-term rewards are worth it.

 Here are a few key commands that can help control barking:

 - Recall – This is perfect to call your dog away from any barking triggers like the doorbell ringing.

 - Speak – This makes no sense, right?
 You want your dog to stop barking!
 Actually, training your dog to bark on command can help teach them when NOT to bark.

-- Quiet – Combined with ‘speak', you can take complete control of your dog's vocalizations.
-Teaching your dog “quiet” will help them to calm down on cue.
+- Quiet – Combined with ‘speak,' you can take complete control of your dog's vocalizations.
+Teaching your dog to be “quiet” will help them calm down on cue.